BackThe Ashover Book

 Discussion

 Four lines of instruction — wouldn't it be nice if each line were 8 bars.
-Since the second line specifies “turn with left hand” I would assume that the turn in the first line is with the right hand.
+Since the second line specifies “turn with left hand” I would assume that the turn in the first line is with the right hand, and indeed that's what Johnston says.
 So, ones right-hand turn (4 bars) and cast to second place (4 bars), as in The Fandango.
 Ones left-hand turn (4 bars) which leaves the lady facing up and the gent facing down, in which case “cast” just means continue moving in this direction (rather than spinning round) to finish with the lady between the top couple and the man between the bottom couple (4 bars). “set 3 top and bottom” must surely mean setting in those lines of three, and needs to be at least four bars, so perhaps the fancy step mentioned earlier.
 Surely the start of the next line should be part of the current line: another 4 bars for the ones to cast right shoulder to finish on their own side in second place.
-And then the ubiquitous “Right and left” (though the “and” has been omitted): four changes of a circular hey at the top.
+And then the ubiquitous “Right and left” (though the “and” has been omitted): four changes at the top.
 For the first time, everything seems to fit together naturally with a 32-bar tune.
 Incidentally, I've changed the penultimate bar of the B-music, which had the second F as a grace note followed by a longer E. My understanding is that they put a note as a grace note in cases where it was on the beat but didn't fit the implied chord — in this case the note F with the chord A or A7.
 They wrote it as a grace note but played it as a normal length note.

 But again, let's look at it from the perspective of a modern dancer.
 All the threes do is set in a line: 4 bars out of 32.
-The twos additionally get to move up, and join in the final four changes, but it's still not very much.
+The twos additionally move up, and join in the final four changes, but it's still not very much.

 The CSH version starts with everybody doing a right-hand turn, for which I can see no justification except giving the twos and threes something to do.
 The Johnson version just says “Partners turn” which I assume means “Everybody two-hand turn partner”.
 For the second turn he has the ones using right hand and the cast is in therefore in the wrong direction — man up, lady down.
 Both versions then have circles of three (with the ones changing ends for the second circle) rather than the setting.
 It's not clear to me how the ones switch circles, or where they finish the second circle.
-The CSH version finishes with the ones and twos doing three changes of a circular hey, implying that the ones start this movement from their original places.
+The CSH version finishes with the ones and twos doing three changes, implying that the ones start this movement from their original places.
 The Johnson version says “First lady casts down and around second lady while first man casts up and around third man to face across”, implying that the threes are above the twos at this point, and this is clearly means to bring everybody to their progressed position, since the final four changes (ones and twos) does not go anywhere.
 Perhaps they have put in circles instead of the specified “set” because they think an 8-bar figure is needed here; I think it more likely that the is in the wrong place and the casting comes in the same 8 bars, giving 8 bars for the final four changes.

 For today's dancers I would convert the dance from triple minor to a three couple set, which means that after the final four changes the ones need to change places with the threes.
 There are other dances where this has been done, such as “The Hop-pickers' Feast” (Thompson, 1786, interpreted by A Simons in Kentish Hops 2, 1970).
 For a three couple set most callers tell you to dance the changes unphrased, to allow time for a fifth change with the bottom couple — not nice.
 What I prefer is to use four steps for the first three changes, and then two steps each for the fourth and fifth; it's not difficult since these two changes are in the same direction, up and down the line.